Faker (gamer): Five more international titles (2014–2017)

 During the 2015 offseason, Faker re-signed with SK Telecom, despite receiving offers of nearly from various Chinese companies.
 Throughout the 2015 LCK season, Faker shared the mid lane position with teammate Lee "Easyhoon" Ji-hoon.
-Although Faker started the Spring Split season opener match against NaJin e-mFire, he was benched in the second game after losing the first, with Easyhoon taking his place.
+Although Faker started the Spring Split season opening match against NaJin e-mFire, he was benched (Note: Replaced from the main roster by another player) in the second game after losing the first, with Easyhoon taking his place.
 However, Faker returned for the third game and led his team to victory by securing a pentakill.
 In the 2015 LCK Spring Split finals, Easyhoon started all three games, resulting in SKT's victory.
-Despite technically winning another domestic title, Faker expressed dissatisfaction with the outcome and stated his determination to deliver a better performance than Easyhoon in the future.
+Despite SKT winning the split, Faker expressed dissatisfaction with the outcome and stated his determination to deliver a better performance than Easyhoon in the future.
 During the break between splits, SKT participated in the 2015 Mid-Season Invitational, reaching the finals where they faced Edward Gaming in a best-of-five match.
 Throughout the tournament, Easyhoon played as the team's starting mid laner, but Faker was subbed in for game four after SKT fell behind 1–2.
 They won game four, and in game five Faker selected the champion LeBlanc, a character with which he had never lost in competitive play.
 However, EDG appeared to have prepared for this exact situation, picking an unconventional midlane champion in Morgana as a counter to LeBlanc.
-SKT was unable to secure victory in the final game, resulting in a second-place finish.
+SKT lost the final game, resulting in a second-place finish.
 During the 2015 LCK Summer Split, SKT advanced to the finals against KT Rolster.
-While Easyhoon had been the primary mid laner for most of the split's matches, Faker played all three games of the finals and won, clinching his fourth LCK title.
+While Easyhoon had been the primary mid laner for most of the split's matches, Faker played all three games of the finals and won, winning his fourth LCK title.
 By this point in his career, Faker had garnered several nicknames, including the "Unkillable Demon King" and "God".

 SKT successfully secured a spot in the 2015 League of Legends World Championship, with Faker solidifying his position as the starting mid laner.
-Easyhoon only participated in four matches during the tournament, allegedly serving the purpose of "keeping Faker's ego in check," as stated by SKT coaches.
-Over the course of the tournament, SKT lost only one game, game three of the Finals against KOO Tigers, as the team went on to win their second Worlds title.
+Easyhoon only participated in four matches during the tournament, allegedly serving the purpose of "keeping Faker's ego in check", as stated by SKT coaches.
+Over the course of the tournament, SKT only lost game three of the Finals against KOO Tigers, as the team went on to win their second Worlds title by a score of 3–1.
 With the win, Faker became one of two players to have ever won the title twice.
 Following the victory, Faker garnered attention for his unconventional celebration, as he consumed a raw stalk of broccoli on stage.